 In addition, Andover TV is now rebroadcasting our worship services on their public channel (Verizon 47, Comcast 8) on the following Saturday at 3:00 PM and Sunday 12:00 PM.

 If you choose to come to the sanctuary to worship in person, you must not be showing any symptoms (see details below) and follow these precautions:

-- wearing a mask whenever indoors (required for everyone over age 2, regardless of vaccination status),
+- wearing a mask in the sanctuary (due to high virus transmission in our county, wearing a mask is strongly recommended by the CDC for everyone over age 2, regardless of vaccination status),

 - providing your name and contact information in the unlikely event that contact tracing is needed,

 - placing your offering in the plate upon entry or giving online, and

 - on communion Sundays (generally first Sunday of the month), bringing your own communion elements from home or celebrating using a prepackaged individual communion packet.

 Sanctuary windows and doors will be open to maximize airflow and minimize touch points.
 If it's cold outside, bundle up, if it's hot, grab a fan to wave!

 The rearmost pews are marked off to allow for seating at 6-feet from other worshippers.